 My fellow content marketing consultants and freelancers, tell me if this sounds familiar to you.
-You’ve put in the time and effort, slowly and steadily brought a potential client through your carefully crafted sales funnel.
+You’ve put in the time and effort, slowly and steadily brought a potential client through your carefully crafted sales funnel and have submitted your business proposal.
 Now, you’re this close to landing the sale.

 You’re right in the midst of what you think is your final sales meeting with the potential client, putting the final details of the content marketing strategy that you’ve proposed in place.